shawntmeyer/AzureVirtualDesktop/docs/avd.md

 The AVD solution includes all necessary resources to deploy a usable virtual desktop experience within Azure.
 This includes a host pool, application group, virtual machine(s) as well as other auxilary resources such as monitoring and profile management.

+> [!Important]
->**Important**: When choosing the settings for the source image, make sure that all settings are compatible or the build may fail.
+> When choosing the settings for the source image, make sure that all settings are compatible or the build may fail.
 For example, choose a VM size that is compatible with the storage type (ie. Premium_LRS)

 **Option 1: Using Command Line**